 It is hard not to participate in apocalyptic conversations as we watch fires rage in Australia, the aftermath of tornadoes in the Midwest and flooding sweep through Southern Ecuador.
 If this isn't climate change, I am not sure what is.
 The inconvenient truth is all around us.

-And I will continue walking through it with my raisin toes,
+And I will continue walking through it with my raisin toes,to work, to my favorite coffee shop,

 to get lunch in the afternoon,